The Napa Wine Project

 Hospitality

 The tasting room while spacious can get crowded at times – the rectangular bar serves all sides.
-Tasting space is also located directly outside the tasting room under a canvas type tent; this is open year round and during the winter or colder days there is a liberal use of heat lamps (along with faux fires also providing heat).
-Unlike many wineries in the valley, Rutherford Hill provides bottle service – and guests can elect to order and enjoy a bottle of wine rather then doing a normal tasting flight.
+Tasting space is also located directly outside the tasting room under a canvas type tent; this is open year-round and during the winter or colder days there is a liberal use of heat lamps (along with faux fires also providing heat).
+Unlike many wineries in the valley, Rutherford Hill provides bottle service – and guests can elect to order and enjoy a bottle of wine rather than doing a normal tasting flight.

-Many Napa wine caves are very similar in appearance; barrels of wine will be stacked up inside gunnite coated (a type of sprayed on concrete) tunnels.
-The caves here are no different, however what sets them apart is that they are one of the oldest of the “modern caves” built in the Napa Valley (dating from the mid 1980’s).
 In addition, the tunnels are both wide and tall and extend for almost a mile.
-We were told up to 8,000 barrels are stored within the cave at any one time.
+The cave is approximately 41,000 square feet; we were told up to 8,000 barrels are stored within the cave at any one time.
 As a result, their cave tours are extremely popular during all times of the year, but especially during harvest.

 We have taken their cave tour several times – usually allow 90 minutes to 2 hours for the full tour + tasting experience.
-The tour is extremely general in its presentation of wine related knowledge and best for someone new to wine who wants to combine wine education with Napa history, taste some well made wines at reasonable (for Napa) price points, with a cave experience coupled with some interesting views of the valley from a hillside location.
+The tour is extremely general in its presentation of wine related knowledge and best for someone new to wine who wants to combine wine education with Napa history, taste some well-made wines at reasonable (for Napa) price points, with a cave experience coupled with some interesting views of the valley from a hillside location.

 —